 Setting Up Fail2Ban on Debian/Ubuntu

 Protecting your servers from brute force attacks is crucial for maintaining server health and security.
-Fail2Ban is an intrusion prevention software framework that can help safeguard your Linux servers against brute force attacks targeting SSH and FTP services.
-This guide will provide detailed steps to install, configure, and manage Fail2Ban on Debian or Ubuntu systems.
+This guide provides detailed steps to install, configure, and manage Fail2Ban on Debian or Ubuntu systems to safeguard your Linux servers against brute force attacks targeting SSH and FTP services.

 Introduction to Fail2Ban